THE OLD BELL HOTEL Elizabeth St. Hobart

 TMAG Ref: Q1994-56-33 Verso blank

-This photograph (below, right click for large view) distinctly shows The Old Bell Hotel on the right hand side of Elizabeth St. if one is looking towards the wharves, with the address as No.132 Elizabeth St.
+This photograph (below) dating from the 1890s distinctly shows The Old Bell Hotel on the right hand side of Elizabeth Street if looking towards the wharves, with the address as No.132 Elizabeth St.

 Title: Photograph - Elizabeth Street looking south (Brisbane Street) - Bridges Bros and The Bell Hotel at number 132